jamesadhitthana/TunaForecaster/README.md

 * Kernel: RBF
 * Cost: 1
 * Gamma: 0.03
+Cost with value 1 and Gamma with value 0.03 is set by the same configuration as default svm function in R which has cost parameter with default value of 1 and Gamma with default value 1/(data dimension)

 We make 3 types of prediction models, model that trained using 60% of training data, 70% of training data, and 80% of training data.
 We also calculate and compare the accuracy of each model by using the rest of the training data as testing data.
 The accuracy results are as follows:
 * Trained using 80% of training data and tested using 20% of training data: 0.7529093402259517